artainmo/github_to_obsidian/README.md

 2. Iterate over all projects, to get all its files and then files inside their directory. \
 3. Remove in github itself, files or directories that should not be there. \
 4. Skip certain directories and files such as .git or submodules or ones related to external library or config files. \
-5. Create the markdown files.
+5. Create the markdown and code files. \
-6. For synchronization, verify if each file already exists, and if it exists see if its contents are similar and tags are similar.
+6. For synchronization, verify if each file already exists, and if it exists see if its contents are similar and tags are similar. \
 7. Use github actions to do the verification once a day.

 ## File management